BIMSBbioinfo/scbrowse/README.rst

 single-cell ATAC-seq data, including cisTopic or snapATAC.
 Subsequently, UMAP, t-SNE (or any other 2D embedding algorithm) can be used to create the embedding.
-Eventually, scbrowse expects a tsv table with the embedding results with the format
+Eventually, scbrowse expects the embedding results in a tsv formatted table

 ::